 There are a number of train types in France ready to transport you both day and night.
 Most of the French network is operated by SNCF.
-Use the Eurail train timetable (operated by the Deutsche Bahn German railway) to check times for trains in France.
+Use the Eurail train timetable to check times for trains in France.

 Regional and intercity trains in France

 The main rail network in France is made up of the following regional trains and intercity trains: